 Unfortunately, there is no one-size-fits-all answer to choosing the best dab nail for you.
 You need to consider the nail’s material and style, which concentrates you’ll dab and how much money you’re willing to spend.

-If, after reading this guide, you still have questions about how to select the best dab nail, swing by a Terrapin Care Station location and ask our knowledgeable budtenders!
+If, after reading this guide, you still have questions about how to select the best dab nail, swing by a Terrapin Care Station location in Colorado, Pennsylvania, or Michigan and ask our knowledgeable budtenders!
 We’re always happy to help.

 So, What is a dab nail?
 It’s happy dabbing!